 Check back soon for our Annual Report.

-“Climate and Security in an Era of Great Power Competition and Global Disruption"
+“Climate and Security in an Era of Great Power Competition and Global Disruption," Mack Hall

 Sherri Goodman, senior fellow at the Wilson Center’s Environmental Change and Security Program and Polar Institute, will speak.
 This talk will be streamed live via https://www.facebook.com/NorwichCGRS/

-CGRS will be at the AEHS Conference in Amherst, MA.
-Vice Provost Karen Hinkle, CGRS Director Tara Kulkarni and PaWC Director Travis Morris will host a Norwich University dinner on Environmental Security along with the four AEHS-CGRS student fellows in environmental security – Camryn Anderson, Mallory Dutil, Harry Simotwo, and Nirmal Tamang.
+The Center for Global Resilience and Security will be at the AEHS Conference in Amherst, Massachusetts.
+Vice Provost Karen Hinkle, Center for Global Resilience and Security Director Tara Kulkarni and Peace and War Center Director Travis Morris will host a Norwich University dinner on Environmental Security along with the four AEHS-CGRS student fellows in environmental security — Camryn Anderson, Mallory Dutil, Harry Simotwo, and Nirmal Tamang.
 Morris and Kulkarni will also present in a session on Environmental Security that will be moderated by Kulkarni.
-The NU team will also be cheering on GEN. Gordon R. Sullivan, who is receiving a Lifetime Achievement Award at the conference.
+NU’s team will also cheer on Gen. Gordon R. Sullivan, who is receiving a Lifetime Achievement Award at the conference.

-An internal debrief on the Norwich University Energy Track, Todd Multipurpose Room 10am—2pm.
+Internal debrief on the Norwich University Energy Track, 10 a.m. to 2 p.m., Todd Multipurpose Room, Kreitzberg Library